rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/cypress_intro.md

 When you run Cypress tests, there will be activity in a few different places, so be prepared to manage a few different windows on your computer:
 - your terminal (where you type `npm install` and `npm test`)
 - the Cypress desktop application (which the `npm test` command opens)
-- a Chrome browser controlled by Cypress (which is opened by the Cypress desktop application when you run a test).
+- a separate Chrome browser controlled by Cypress (which is opened by the Cypress desktop application when you run a test).

 Let's run the cypress tests for [the "Sundial" problem in the HTML intro lab](https://github.com/joinpursuit/Pursuit-Core-Web-HTML-Introduction-Lab#question-one):
 1. In your terminal, run `npm install`